 - Now, in the insert dialogue box, select Shift cells down and click OK.

 - As a result, you will see multiple new rows inside your data table.

 Read More: How to Insert Row Below in Excel

 - Always go through the row selection procedure first before insertion.

 - Use ALT + I + R or CTRL + SHIFT + = as the insertion hotkey.

 - Use SHIFT + SPACE to select the entire row.

 Download this practice workbook to exercise while you are reading this article.

 We tried to put together six different methods step by stepwise to insert multiple rows in Excel.
 All of the methods are super handy and easy to use.
 You can pick up any one of them at your convenience and practice it thoroughly.
 For a better understanding of each of the methods, we have included corresponding images illustrating each of the procedures.
-Hopefully, this article might meet all of your expectations.
+Hopefully, this article will meet all of your expectations.

 - Excel Insert Blank Row Every Nth Row